intentjs/docs/docs/configuration.md

 ## Accessing the configuration values

-If you want to refer the configuration inside your application, you can make use `IntentConfig` class.
+If you want to refer the configuration inside your application, you can make use `ConfigService` class.

 ```typescript
 import { ConfigService } from '@intentjs/core/config';